tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>Model</strong> as expected
 </blockquote>
 #### Group
-<p>Groups are used to keep attributes together for presentation purposes.</p>
+Groups are used to keep attributes together for presentation purposes.

 &nbsp;<b><i>should have type of 'Group':</i></b>
 ```javascript
 return new Attribute({name: 'stuff', type: 'Group'}).type;